MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 At this time, Dynamics 365 Guides is only offered at the Government Community Cloud (GCC) level.
 It is currently unavailable for GCC High, and for the Department of Defense
 (DoD).

-The Dynamics 365 Guides US Government service description is designed to serve as an overlay to the general Guides service description.
-It defines the unique commitments of this service and the differences from Guides offerings.
+The Dynamics 365 Guides US Government service description is designed to serve as an overlay to the general Dynamics 365 Guides service description.
+It defines the unique commitments of this service and the differences from Dynamics 365 Guides offerings.

 ## About Dynamics 365 Guides US Government environments and GCC plan